 Cons: Down's insulating properties are significantly reduced when wet, as the fibres clump and the loft collapses.
 Greater care must be taken when washing and storing down filled bags, and they are also more expensive than synthetic.

 Pros: Polyfibres are cheaper than down.
-Synthetic insulation is also more effective when damp and is easier to care for, meaning cleaning and storage is less of an issue.
+Synthetic insulation is also more effective when damp retaining at 50% of its insulating properties and is easier to care for, meaning cleaning and storage are less of an issue.

 Fabric & Technology

-The cost of your sleeping bag will mainly depend on the type of insulation it uses, but it is the face fabric that will protect that insulation, and the inner fabric that you will feel against you skin.
+The cost of your sleeping bag will mainly depend on the type of insulation it uses, but it is the face fabric that will protect that insulation and the inner fabric that you will feel against your skin.

 Nylon: Offers a good balance of comfort, durability and breathability.
 It’s reasonably soft to the touch, too.